defi-wonderland/handbook/docs/development/research/onboarding/challenges/basic/tokenomics.md

 - Which peg incentives and arbitrage loops kept UST at its target value?
 - Who controls the UST oracle?
-- Opinion: In your view, why did the Terra blockchain fail?
+- Opinion: In your view, why did the UST/LUNA system fail?

 ### **How to Submit Your Work**